danshearer/COVID-19-UK-Science/COVID-19-UK-Science.md

 of us who live in a world that routinely has "thousands of lines of undocumented C code", there is no excuse.

-The UK government had ample choice of additional pandemic modelling code bases besides those of Neil Fergusson including:
+To illustrate, the UK government could have called on pandemic experts with an ample choice of additional pandemic modelling code bases already published,
+including:

 * [EPIMODEL on github](https://github.com/statnet/EpiModel), written by 9 people and kept current with models for many diseases and mathematical approaches
 * [ringbp on github]( https://github.com/cmmid/ringbp), as described in Lancet on the 28th February: [Feasibility of controlling 2019-nCoV outbreaks by isolation of cases and contacts](https://www.thelancet.com/journals/langlo/article/PIIS2214-109X(20)30074-7/fulltext)

-There are just two of the most obvious of many projects.
-It takes a medical and mathematical specialist to work out which ones are best to use, and the UK government had access to plenty of those as well - some of the best epidemology departments anywhere are in UK universities and their staff have already formed collaborations to develop best-pratice policy advice.

-We can say with confidence the approach chosen by the UK government was definitely not best practice.
+It takes a medical and mathematical specialist to work out which combination of modeling codebases are best to use.
+But we can say with confidence the approach chosen by the UK government was definitely not acceptable, and the continued refusal to publish is extremely poor practice.
+This computer science fact alone would be sufficient grounds for well-informed citizens to ignore UK-level government advice about coming out of

-To further illustrate how important a multiplicity of science voices are, on 25th March 2020 Sunepta Gupta of the [Oxford Evolutionary Ecology of Infectious Disease](https://www.eeid.ox.ac.uk/) was widely reported as stating in article in the Financial Times the unlikely claim that "[Coronavirus may have infected half of UK population](https://www.ft.com/content/5ff6469a-6dd8-11ea-89df-41bea055720b)" however:

-* Comentators most do not seem to have noticed that this is, once again, a pile of computer code without population testing to confirm or deny the mathematics, or to inform an evolution of the mathematics, as Sunepta Gupta herself acknowledges, and
+To further illustrate how computer modelling alone can be very misleading even from eminent experts, on 25th March 2020 Sunepta Gupta of the [Oxford Evolutionary Ecology of Infectious Disease](https://www.eeid.ox.ac.uk/) was widely reported as stating in article in the Financial Times the unlikely claim that "[Coronavirus may have infected half of UK population](https://www.ft.com/content/5ff6469a-6dd8-11ea-89df-41bea055720b)" .
+This interpretation is deeply in error, and the author only said that was the outside possibility in the range given by her modelling.
+Once again a pile of computer code unaccompanied by population testing to confirm or deny the mathematics has not been put in context.

-* Sunepta draws into question about the reliance of the UK government on a single model from Imperial College, and supports the evidence so far that not a single other specialist epidimology department in the UK was contacted by the UK government, which in turn supports the notion of "sciencism" determining UK policy.
+In the same article Gupta questions the reliance of the UK government on the single model from Imperial College, and supports the evidence so far that not a single other specialist epidimology department in the UK was contacted by the UK government.
+This in turn supports the notion of "sciencism" determining UK policy.

-This demonstrates that computer modelling can be very helpful to show the range of possibilities, and very unhelpful if it is not connected to medical evidence from the real world.
-It seems from medical documentation published from Austria and other countries that have followed WHO testing advice that the figure is closer to 2% than 50%, and doubtless Sunepta Gupta has adjusted her modelling accordingly.
+As of early April it seems from medical documentation published from Austria, the Netherlands and other countries that have followed WHO testing advice that the figure might be closer to 2% than 50%, although one town in Germany registered 13%.
+We just don't know yet, until the data from medical testing comes in.

+The lesson I along with any other computer scientist can affirm is: never ever make a giant decision on the basis of one person's ancient unpublished source code.

 Open Source Action Items
 ========================